NKY Chamber to host its second annual Leadership Alumni Summer Series with Talent Magnet Institute - NKyTribune

 The Leadership Alumni Summer Series is highly interactive and incorporates experiential learning and reinforcing concepts.
 Participants will leave with clear calls to action and tools to help keep them accountable well after the session is over.

-Leadership Alumni Summer Series sessions will run 11:30 a.m. – 1:30 p.m., include lunch and will take place in the St. Elizabeth boardroom at the Northern Kentucky Chamber offices (300 Buttermilk Pike Suite 330 Ft.
-Mitchell, KY 41017).
+Leadership Alumni Summer Series sessions will run 11:30 a.m. – 1:30 p.m., include lunch and will take place in the St. Elizabeth boardroom at the Northern Kentucky Chamber offices, located at 300 Buttermilk Pike Suite 330 in Ft.
+Mitchell.

 NKY Chamber Leadership program alums can register for the June 25 session at www.nkychamber.com/events.